Skip to main content

 • Identifiers are case-sensitive.

-• Do not use keywords as identifiers.
+• Do not use reserved keywords as variable names.

 False, None, True, and, as, assert, async, await, break, class, continue, def, del, elif, else, except, finally, for, from, global, if, import, in, is, lambda, nonlocal, not, or, pass, raise, return, try, while, with, yield.